nmichlo/msc-research/README.md

 ## Features

-Disent includes implementations of modules, metrics and datasets from various papers.
-Please note that items marked with a "🧵" are introduced in and are unique to disent!
+S12045 includes implementations of modules, metrics and datasets from various papers.
+Please note that items marked with a "🧵" are introduced in and are unique to s12045!

 ### Frameworks
 - **Unsupervised**: